 pkg/

-Any package you put into a pkg directory can be moved the root. pkg is a very outdated convention from before internal/ (and you saw what I think about internal/).
+Any package you put into a pkg directory can be moved to the root. pkg is a very outdated convention from before internal/ (and you saw what I think about internal/).

-Btw don’t get me started with repos that have dozens of packages and files and where to see what is going on without an IDE you have to go: main.go -> some other file -> some init file -> some start function -> some other files… while all this could be in 1 or 2 places, easier to follow and find.
+Btw don’t get me started with repos that have dozens of packages and files and where to see what is going on without an IDE, you have to go: main.go -> some other file -> some init file -> some start function -> some other files… while all this could be in 1 or 2 places, easier to follow and find.

 util/